Southampton: Culture

-In the heart of Southampton's city centre, you will find the Cultural Quarter, which has developed over recent years to become a rich and bustling arts space complete with a fusion of galleries, museums, theatres restaurants, bars, and cafés.
-The Cultural Quarter is home to the Southampton O2 Guildhall, MAST (Mayflower Studies), the John Hansard Gallery (Studio 144) and City Eye, the much-anticipated new arts centre for Southampton.
-It is also home to Southampton Art Gallery which first opened its doors in 1939 and offers the opportunity to enjoy national and international quality exhibitions ranging from painting, sculpture, and drawing, to photography and film, as well as permanent collection and displays.
-The gallery has a unique partnership with the National Gallery in London which, in 2021, was celebrated with an exhibition entitled "Creating a National Collection: The Partnership Between Southampton City Art Gallery and the National Gallery."
+The city has a Cultural Quarter, with galleries, museums, theatres, restaurants, bars, and cafés.
+It includes the Southampton O2 Guildhall, MAST (Mayflower Studies), the John Hansard Gallery (Studio 144) and City Eye, an arts centre.
+It is the location of Southampton Art Gallery which opened in 1939 and holds national and international quality exhibitions ranging from painting, sculpture, and drawing, to photography and film, as well as permanent collection and displays.
+The gallery has a partnership with the National Gallery in London which, in 2021, was celebrated with an exhibition entitled "Creating a National Collection: The Partnership Between Southampton City Art Gallery and the National Gallery."

-The Cultural Quarter's Guildhall Square often plays host to events and promotions such as Southampton Pride, Chinese New Year festivities, Seaside in the Square, Oktoberfest, Music in the city, Re:claim Street festival, the Southampton Slamma Skateboarding festival and it is also a start and finish area for the ABP Southampton Marathon, as well as it being the Southampton Remembrance Parade start and finish point.

-Events in Southampton are generally promoted via the Visit Southampton website.
+The city was described in The Daily Telegraph in 2026 as having "very limited cultural offerings".

 Shortlisted bid for UK City of Culture 2025

 In October 2021, Southampton was longlisted for the UK City of Culture 2025.
 The final bid, submitted on 2 February 2022 was marked by lighting The Bargate red with #MakeItSO projected across it.
 The city's bid includes plans to celebrate Southampton's people and places, its rich heritage and diversity, the world-class sports and venues, the parks and green spaces and food and drink.
 On 19 March 2022 it was announced that Southampton had made the short-list of four, alongside Bradford, County Durham, and Wrexham County Borough.
 In May 2022, it lost its bid, with the winner announced to be Bradford.